open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 Multiple servers can be started on the same PC, but remember to use unique port numbers for each one.
 Please also check that this port matches the one(s) used in the configuration file.

-Steps to run the CSE demo application with fmu-proxy:
+Steps to run the cosim demo application with fmu-proxy:
 1. Execute "run-fmuproxy.cmd" to start the fmu-proxy server.
-2. Start the CSE demo application.
+2. Start the cosim demo application.
 3. Load the configuration for DP-ship available under the fmu-proxy folder.

-The image below shows the models loaded in the CSE demo application after they were loaded by the fmu-proxy server.
+The image below shows the models loaded in the cosim demo application after they were loaded by the fmu-proxy server.

 ![foo](/assets/img/CSEuserguideFig11.png "Figure 11")